Nemus-Project/haptic-harpsichord-nime-2025/src/article.md

 Would sugggest that this is a necessity of this kind to provide a means to identify and diagnose LEDs with state.

-TLC5940 or other PWM driver such as in \\cite{mcpherson} added complexity to assembling, but were avoid in favour of Addressable LEDs with intergrated driver.
+TLC5940 or other PWM driver such as in \cite{McPherson2013} added complexity to assembling, but were avoid in favour of Addressable LEDs with intergrated driver.
 The intergrated LEDs share the same data line which has the limitation where a fualty LED will stop all following LEDs from working.
 An individual PWM